shuaikaishi/RRE/README.md

 - and the third row is the image transformed back into **Cartesian space**.

 The first two columns are generated using the original `cv2.WARP_POLAR_LINEAR` and `cv2.WARP_POLAR_LOG`.
+The original method focuses too much on the centre of the image in the Cartesian coordinate system.
+For example, the cross in the image in Cartesian coordinates takes up too much area in polar coordinates, especially when using `WARP_POLAR_LOG`.
+This image is from the official [opencv example](https://docs.opencv.org/3.4/da/d54/group__imgproc__transform.html#ga49481ab24fdaa0ffa4d3e63d14c0d5e4).

 ![](img_res.png)